ibm-cloud-docs/openshift/openshift_worker_plan.md

 You typically use SDS machines in the following cases:
 *  If you use an SDS add-on such as [Portworx](/docs/openshift?topic=openshift-portworx#portworx), use an SDS machine.
-*  If your app is a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/){: external} that requires local storage, you can use SDS machines and provision [Kubernetes local persistent volumes (beta)](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/){: external}.
+*  If your app is a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/){: external} that requires local storage, you can use SDS machines and provision [Kubernetes local persistent volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local){: external}.
 *  If you have custom apps that require additional raw local storage.

 For more storage solutions, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).